 In some applications, it must be possible to switch over the master control for operating the inverter.

-Example: The motor is to be operable either from a central control via the fieldbus or from a local control box via the terminal strip.
+Example: The motor is to be operable either from a central control via the fieldbus or via the local digital inputs of the inverter.

 Command data set (CDS)